-Researchers believe that the immune system, which remains constantly active in people with chronic diseases, produces substances that influence the development, storage and transport of iron within the body.
+Researchers believe that the immune system, which constantly remains active in people with chronic diseases, produces substances that influence the development, storage, and transport of iron within the body.

 Too much hepcidin causes too much iron to be trapped within cells, reducing the amount of iron available to produce hemoglobin, resulting in anemia.

-Populations affected with chronic anemia
+Populations are affected by chronic anemia.

 Chronic anemia and iron deficiency anemia can be confused because both are associated with decreased circulating iron.